Two layers of attribution

 What happens to unattributed orders

-After all five layers have been evaluated, any remaining orders are labelled as Unknown or Direct.
+After all six layers have been evaluated, any remaining orders are labelled as Unknown or Direct.
 These are genuine cases where no trackable touchpoint exists, typically caused by privacy-focused browsers, VPNs, or customers who typed your URL directly without using a discount code.
-Most brands see 70-80%+ attribution coverage after the full waterfall, meaning only a small percentage of orders remain truly unattributed.
+Most brands see 75-85%+ attribution coverage after the full waterfall, meaning only a small percentage of orders remain truly unattributed.
+At order level we leave these honestly as Unknown or Direct rather than guess a source we cannot see.
+For cross-channel and budget views, the modelled layer below resolves this residual pool.Modelled channel re-attribution

 Need help?
 Contact our team or book a demo.